All Saints' Houghton Regis

 - tr.
 J.M Neale

 Christmas is much more then than just a joyful celebration of Jesus’ birth.
-The task of the Christmas liturgy is to recall us, amid all the joyful customs and celebrations of Christmas, to this central truth of the Word made flesh for our salvation.
+The Christmas liturgy recalls us to the central truth of the Word made flesh for our salvation.

 In the Church this holy season of Christmas is celebrated for twelve days (“The Twelve Days of Christmas”), beginning to count from 25 December and ending with the Feast of the Epiphany on 6 January.